-Professionals may consider asking for advice from local experts, who have links with the culture.
+Professionals may consider asking for advice from local experts on issues such as female genital mutilation, child sexual exploitation or criminal exploitation.
 In such discussions the confidentiality of the family concerned must be respected.
-Using decision making processes that are culturally appropriate to the family can be effective, i.e. the use of a Family Group Conference to support key decision making.
+Using decision making processes that are culturally appropriate to the family can be effective, i.e. the use of a Family Group Conference to support key decision-making.